tonini/alchemist.el/alchemist-server/README.md

 # Usage

-The server needs to be started inside an Elixir mix project like below:
+The server needs to be started inside an Elixir mix project, it can be started in two ways:

+## Read/Write through `STDIN/STDOUT`
 ```
 $ cd elixir_project
-$ elixir path/to/alchemist-server/run.exs dev
+$ elixir path/to/alchemist-server/run.exs --env=dev
 ```

-The Alchemist-Server API is `STDIN/STDOUT` based, when input sent to a running server process it responds by sending information back to the `STDOUT`.
+In this mode, when input sent to a running server process it responds by sending information back to the `STDOUT`.

 A request consisting of two parts, the request type and the request arguments.